umontreal-simul/latnetbuilder/README.md

 /tmp/latsoft`.

-If Boost and FFTW are not part of the standard system installation and were manually installed under, say, the `/opt/boost` and `/opt/fftw` directories, the following command indicates `waf` where to find these two libraries:
+If Boost and FFTW are not part of the standard system installation and were manually installed under, say, the `/opt/boost` and `/opt/fftw` directories — which means that `/opt/boost` and `/opt/fftw` both contain subdirectories named `include` and `lib` — the following command indicates `waf` where to find these two libraries:

 	./waf configure --prefix $HOME/latsoft --boost /opt/boost --fftw /opt/fftw configure